uktrade/iigb-beta-content/content/setup-guide/en_US.md

 title: The UK setup guide
 ---

-You’re thinking about bringing your business to the UK.
-Here’s our quick guide to the important steps you need to get set up
+If your planning to bring business to the UK.
+Here’s our quick guide to the important steps you need to get set up.